raksozorw/virti-video-task/README.md

 Clone this repo and run `npm install` then run `npm start` to start.

 Render the video found in the public folder on the page.
 Make it as pretty (or as ugly) as you like.
 In the public/images folder you will find three images that should render in the following ways during the video playing.
 Timings are in reference to the current time of the video.
 Using a native html5 video component is preferred.
+You can also migrate this to use typescript if you'd prefer.

 Image 1:
 - shows at 3500ms